 New York Tech continues to monitor the COVID-19 disease in partnership with local, state, and federal health agencies.
-We ask that all members of the New York Tech community follow the Centers for Disease Control and Prevention has provided the following country-specific risk assessments for COVID-19 and follow self-isolation requirements when traveling to and from any country on the CDC's Level 1, 2 and 3 warning list.
+We ask that all members of the New York Tech community follow the Centers for Disease Control and Prevention country-specific risk assessments for COVID-19 and follow self-isolation requirements when traveling to and from any country on the CDC's Level 1, 2 and 3 warning list.

 International travel may be limited by U.S. and foreign restrictions (please check the U.S. Department of State’s lists) and no one should plan to travel to any country that is currently deemed a high COVID-19 or security risk.
-We remind any student, faculty, or staff member who travels to any country on the CDC's level 2 and level 3 warning list are asked to self-isolate and stay away from campus for two weeks after returning to the U.S.
+We remind any student, faculty, or staff member who travels to any country on the CDC's level 2 and level 3 warning list that they should self-isolate and stay away from campus for two weeks after returning to the U.S.

 Note that if you leave the country, your trip may affect your ability to return to the United States and campus.

-We also remind any student, faculty or staff member who travels to any country on the CDC's level 2 and level 3 warning list that they should self-isolate and stay away from campus for two weeks after returning to the U.S.
+We also remind any student, faculty or staff member who travels to any country on the CDC's Level 1, 2 and 3 warning list that they should self-isolate and stay away from campus for two weeks after returning to the U.S.

 Business Travel Advisory for Faculty/Staff

-All university-related international travel remains temporarily suspended until further notice.
-University domestic travel will be determined on an individual basis by your supervisor and must be approved by your Vice President.
-These guidelines apply to faculty, staff, and students and include but are not limited to travel booked for conferences, meetings, and events.
+All university-related travel will be determined on an individual basis by supervisors and must be approved by a vice president.
+These guidelines apply to faculty, staff, and students and include, but are not limited to, travel for conferences, meetings, and events.

-- Financial considerations for cancelled trips should be discussed with Beth Witkiewicz, firstname.lastname@example.org.
+- Financial considerations for canceled trips should be discussed with Beth Witkiewicz, firstname.lastname@example.org.

 - If you have recently traveled internationally to a country identified by the CDC as high risk, please follow the guidelines outlined by www.cdc.gov.

-New York Tech encourages the postponement of any international personal travel to places identified by the CDC as high risk.
-Should you or a member of your household decide to travel to any of those countries outlined by the CDC you must notify Human Resources prior returning to work.
-As a precaution, you may be required to work from home for a period of time to identify any possible exposure for up to two weeks due to the potential 14-day incubation period.
+New York Tech encourages the postponement of any international travel to places identified by the CDC as high risk.
+Should you or a member of your household travel to any high-risk countries outlined by the CDC, you must notify Human Resources prior returning to work.
+As a precaution, you may be required to work remotely for up to two weeks in order to identify any possible exposure.

 Public Transportation Tips

-Here are tips given by Business Insider for ways to make public transportation, such as the city buses, the subway, or trains:
+Here are tips from Business Insider on traveling via public transportation, such as buses, the subway, or trains:

 - Do not touch your phone while you are taking public transportation.